 To manage your business, you must understand the difference between making money and managing money.
-Growing businesses often face tighter margins and increased expenses—and it’s not a good idea to try to “out earn” cash problems.
-You may be great at selling, but it’s time to get great at forecasting and budgeting as well.
+Growing businesses often face tighter margins and increased expenses—and it’s not a good idea to try to “outearn” cash problems.
+Many business owners are great at selling, but it’s time to get great at forecasting and budgeting as well.

 1. Revenue Generated

 Birchett sells a $300 lawn mower to a retail store on June 1st, and emails an invoice.
 The business posts $300 in revenue, but the retailer doesn’t pay the invoice until June 30th.
 Revenue is posted immediately, but the $300 in cash is not collected for 30 days.

 Birchett pays $270 in expenses for the lawn mower that was sold.
 Those expenses are paid in April and May, before the sale of the lawn mower.
 The business has $270 in cash outflows in April and May before collecting $300 on June 30th.

 3. Profit Recognized